Agents consume. Humans and platforms buy.

 Where governance still matters

 Payment alone is not governance.
-A paid agent can still be the wrong agent, on the wrong route, exceeding its budget, using stale authority, or chaining calls in ways finance cannot explain.
+An agent can still be on the wrong route, exceeding its delegated budget, using stale authority, or chaining calls in ways finance cannot explain.

-That is why SatGate treats paid agent payments as Charge inside a broader economic control plane: Observe every request, Control risky activity, and Charge only when payment should unlock access.
+That is why SatGate treats paid-rail context as one enforcement option inside a broader Economic Firewall: observe every request, control risky activity, and unlock access only when policy permits.

 FAQ

-SatGate paid-rail governance uses paid-rail context: an API returns an HTTP 402 payment challenge, the agent pays the invoice, and SatGate verifies proof before forwarding or unlocking access.
+SatGate paid-rail governance uses paid-rail context: an API returns an HTTP 402 payment challenge, a wallet or platform satisfies it under delegated authority, and SatGate verifies proof before forwarding or unlocking access.

-Why are subscriptions a bad fit for paid agents?
+Why are subscriptions a bad fit for delegated agent access?

-Subscriptions assume humans pick plans, enter cards, and manage keys.
-Paid agents need request-native pricing, payment, scope, revocation, and audit evidence at machine speed.
+Subscriptions assume humans pick plans, enter cards, and manage keys for every integration.
+Delegated agent access needs request-native pricing, payment proof, scope, revocation, and audit evidence without removing human or platform authority.

 No. Payments need governance around identity, budgets, scoped access, revocation, routing, and audit.
-SatGate combines Observe, Control, and Prove in the request path.
+SatGate enforces policy and produces receipts in the request path.

 Does SatGate paid-rail governance use L402?

 Yes.
-SatGate paid-rail governance is based on paid-rail context for external agent and API monetization.
+SatGate paid-rail governance is based on paid-rail context for external agent/API monetization.
 Payment proof unlocks only the scoped capability, route, quota, or expiry allowed by policy.

-If autonomous agents are going to become API customers, monetization has to move into the same request path as identity, budget, access, and audit.
+If agents are going to consume paid API primitives, monetization has to stay tied to human or platform authority, identity, budget, access, and audit.